farlee2121/DevEssentialsBlog/_drafts/2022-05-05-Pure-Domains-and-High-Scale-Event-Streaming.md

 TODO: read on event-driven architecture to make sure I understand it correctly https://en.wikipedia.org/wiki/Event-driven_architecture
 TODO: use 6 approaches to dependencies post as my progression from DI reference?

+TODO: is post still aligned with original introduction / framing?
+Can it be?
+Does it need reframed or split?
 -->

 # Pure Domains and High-Scale Event Streaming